The Science Advisory Board oversees Novim’s topics for analysis and works with the Executive Board in recruiting study group leaders.

 A native of Toronto, Canada, David earned bachelor’s and master’s degrees in engineering physics and electrical engineering from the University of Toronto and a Ph.D. in electrical engineering from UC Berkeley.

-Professional Service – David has contributed to research in the fields of lasers, nonlinear optics, and solid-state materials.
+Professional Associations – David has contributed to research in the fields of lasers, nonlinear optics, and solid-state materials.
 He is a member of the National Academy of Sciences, the National Academy of Engineering, and a Fellow of the American Academy of Arts and Sciences, the Institute of Electrical and Electronic Engineers, the Optical Society of America, and the American Physical Society.

 President Emeritus, Caltech